wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/get-started-with-dynamics-365-for-customer-service/includes/3-practice-customer-service.md

 1. Select **Rule Case Routing**.
 1. Select **Save**.
 1. In the **Rule Items** section, select **Add Rule** to specify conditions for routing cases to a queue.
 1. In the **Rule Item** form, type a descriptive name for the rule item.
-For example, type "Gold".
+For example, type *Gold*.
 1. Under **Rule Criteria**, in the **If Conditions** section, specify the conditions that the case will be routed under.
-For example, specify "Case – Service Level – Equals - Gold".
+For example, specify *Case – Service Level – Equals - Gold*.
 1. Under **Then Conditions**, specify the queue to route the case to.
 For example, select the **Gold** queue.
 1. Select **Save** and then **Close**.
 1. Repeat steps 6 through 10 for each additional queue you need to route items to.